-“Be more organized” may be at the top of our list of New Year’s resolutions, but that doesn’t mean we always know the best way to do it.
+“Be more organized” may be at the top of our list of resolutions, but that doesn’t mean we always know the best way to do it.
 That’s why whenever we’re stuck, we find ourselves scrolling through The Home Edit’s Instagram feed for inspo.
 Having transformed pantries and linen closets for everyone from Gwyneth Paltrow to Mandy Moore (and even a few of us regular folks), Clea Shearer and Joanna Teplin of The Home Edit have elevated organization to a fine art, and racked up some serious wisdom about what works and what doesn’t.
 We asked the two organizational superstars for their top tips for achieving organizational bliss, and trust us — they didn’t disappoint.

 1. Organize for your actual life, not your dream life.
 You might love how a particular organizational system looks, but if it doesn’t work for you, you won’t stick with it — and then what’s the point?
 “It’s important to understand how busy someone is when we are creating systems for them.
 If they have kids and a full-time job, they might not want to come home from the grocery store and empty everything into jars.
 If that’s the case, it would make more sense to integrate baskets for general categories like ‘dinner’ rather than a jar for each type of pasta,” Shearer and Teplin say.